 The average starting salary is between $40,000 and $47,000 per year.
 However, it's a little bit hard to identify precisely what designers make since the job titles vary considerably from company to company.
 Often, design tasks are given to others while being directed by art directors or other management.
 In other words, designers are multitaskers.

 Overall, an average graphic designer salary ranges between $55,000 and $83,250.
 However, huge variances occur depending on where they live and whether they freelance or work for major corporations.

 The best paying graphic design jobs are those very experienced individuals brought on for specific projects, usually on a contract basis.
 Another high paying option is for management positions like art director or creative manager, with salaries for high-level positions like these ranging from $76,600 to over $110,000.

 Designers do a lot more than most people realize, and even within the field, there are more specializations and niches than you can count.
+For instance, check out these design blogs that cover a range of topics like home decor, web design, product design, and typography.
 Those listed above are not all-inclusive; even the smallest companies hire designers to work on various projects.
 For gifted artists with an eye for design elements, it's a dynamic and fun industry.